 - Communicate effectively using verbal, non-verbal, and written communication as it relates to various health care providers and related businesses.

 - Perform administrative front office skills within the scope of practice as it relates to an ambulatory care setting.

 All students seeking admission into the Medical Receptionist Certificate Program must schedule an appointment with the Health Careers Advisor at (313) 845-9877.
 Admission to the program is based upon satisfying the following admission requirements:

-- A minimum high school GPA of C+ (2.5) or a minimum average score of 55 on GED test, or a minimum college GPA of 2.25 (C) or better for both HFCC students and transfer students.
+- A minimum high school grade-point-average of C+ (2.5) or a minimum average score of 55 on the GED test, or a minimum college grade-point-average of C (2.25) for both transfer students and Henry Ford College students.

-- A COMPASS Reading score of 84+ or satisfactory completion of ENG 081.
+- A COMPASS Reading score of 84 or higher or successful completion of ENG 081.

-- A COMPASS Pre-Algebra score of 39+ or successful completion of MATH 074 with a C grade or better.
+- A COMPASS Pre-Algebra score of 39 or higher or successful completion MATH 074 with a C grade or better

 Once these requirements have been met, the student will be given a granted petition to register for classes from the program director.
 Once a class roster has been filled for a particular class, the student may place themselves on the course waitlist for the next possible seat.

 Medical Receptionist program course waitlists are not carried over from semester to semester.
 The student will be required to meet with a health careers advisor to make sure they are placed in the proper class.